geanders/test_directory/tidy_text.md

 This is true if you want to build with bricks of different colors or different heights or different widths or depths.
-It even allows you to include bricks at certain spots that either don't require input (for example, a solid sheet that will serve as the base) or that don't give output (for example, the round smooth bricks with painted "eyes" that are used to create different creatures).
+It even allows you to include bricks at certain spots that either don't require input (for example, a solid sheet that serves as the base) or that don't give output (for example, the round smooth bricks with painted "eyes" that are used to create different creatures).
 With Legos, even though each "tool" (brick) is very simple, the tools can be combined in infinite variations to create very complex structures.